Andrei15193/Andrei15193/Book Notes/12 Rules for Life/_posts/2021-04-26-Beyond-Order-12-More-Rules-for-Life.md

 ---
-title:  "Beyond Order: 12 More Rules for Life"
+title:  'Beyond Order: 12 More Rules for Life'
 hide_excerpt: true
 ---